RayHightower/RayHightower.com/_posts/2022-06-27-leaders-manage-risks.markdown

 ---
 <img src="/images/car_pot_holes.jpg" align="center" width="600" padding="10" alt="Navigating Around PotHoles" title="Navigating Around Potholes" />

 A few years ago, I was invited to speak to a group of entrepreneurs about my business war stories.
-My background includes decades as founder/president/CEO of companies in technology and real estate.
+My background includes decades of leadership in technology and real estate.
 Most of the questions from the audience focused on those areas.

 At one point an audience member asked, "How do you respond to people who consider entrepreneurship to be risky?"